UQ-RCC/hpc-docs/guides/List-of-Datasets.md

 # List of Datasets

-**Updated: 24 April 2026**
+**Updated: 26 August 2026**

 To save on disk space, and reduce duplication of effort, a growing number of datasets are being made available.
-They are being provided centrally in Bunya scratch filesystem.
+They are being provided centrally in the Bunya scratch filesystem.

 For more information, please refer to these documents
 - [Operational Procedures](https://github.com/UQ-RCC/hpc-docs/blob/main/policy/Bunya-User-Data-Spaces-Operational-Procedure.md#scratchopendata)